hdShang/arxiv-daily/docs/cs-AI/2025-08-29/papers/250821622v1-integrating-large-language-models-with-network-optimization-for-inte.md

 ---
 layout: default
-title: Integrating Large Language Models with Network Optimization for Interactive and Explainable Supply Chain Planning: A Real-World Case Study
+title: "Integrating Large Language Models with Network Optimization for Interactive and Explainable Supply Chain Planning: A Real-World Case Study"
 ---

 # Integrating Large Language Models with Network Optimization for Interactive and Explainable Supply Chain Planning: A Real-World Case Study